wxcctechsummit/holcct2100/labslive/lab4.md

 ## Pre-requisites

 1. An Email account to be used in WxCC.
 We provide a GMAIL account to each Lab POD.
-2. Portal and Agent Desktop URLs and credentials
+2. Portal and Agent Desktop URLs and credentials.
-3. Lab 1 to 3 must be completed before starting Lab 4 as configuration done on previous labs is expected to be completed
+3. Lab 1 to 3 must be completed before starting Lab 4 as configuration done on previous labs is expected to be completed.

 ## Quick Links